 How would email get directed?
-The email address defines which account’s inbox to place the message.
-Placing it in two inboxes would be very confusing, even if it were possible, and there’s nothing you can tell from just the email address which account it should be placed in — because the email address is the account identifier.
+The email address defines which inbox gets the message.
+Placing it in two inboxes would be very confusing, even if it were possible, and there’s nothing you can tell from just the email address which account it should be placed in, because the email address is the account identifier.

 Exception 1, kind of: separate ID and address

 Some ISPs give you a separate login to access their network, which is your account ID, and then allow you to associate some number of email addresses from that ISP with that ID.
 I’ve only ever seen this with ISPs, and even then, it doesn’t appear to be very common.